-- Seed grants: accepted on a rolling basis.
+Applications for the Seed Grant stream will continue to be accepted on a rolling basis.

 To submit an application, please follow the instructors found here.